Best Christmas gift picks under $100 you can still get

 Why we like this jacket:

-He'll look good and stay dry in this jacket you can add to your Amazon cart.
+He'll look good and stay dry in this jacket -- and you can just add it to your Amazon cart.

 For the person who lives in athleisure: Lululemon Everywhere belt bag fleece

-Be sure to shop now before this bag sells out, as the original used to go out of stock often.
+Be sure to shop now before this bag sells out, as the original has gone out of stock often.

 Why we like this belt bag: